walterxie/BioSci700/Assignment2/README.md

 	- Expand the "bPopSizes" settings by clicking the black triangle icon.

-	- Update the starting "Value" to 10,
+	- Update the starting "Value" of "bPopSizes" to 10,

-	- Keep "Dimension" as 4 (default), but adjust for future analyses if needed.
+	- Change "Dimension" of both "bPopSizes" and "bGroupSizes" to 4, but adjust for future analyses if needed.

-	- Apply the same settings to "bGroupSizes".

 {:start="8"}
 8. Configure MCMC